Fundamental Limits of Spectral Clustering in Stochastic Block Models: Introduction

 To further explain why $J_{\min}$ appears in Theorem \ref{thm:introduction} and is fundamental for the performance of the spectral clustering, we study an oracle estimator that is inspired by $\hat z$ but utilizes the unobserved population eigenstructure instead of the sample one.
 Its corresponding statistical accuracy turns out to be determined by the aforementioned tail probabilities (see Section \ref{sec:oracel}).

 Under the setting of Theorem \ref{thm:introduction}, $J_{\min}$ and $n(p-q)^2/p$ can be shown to be of the same order (see Lemma \ref{lem:J}).
 Hence, the assumption $n(p-q)^2/p\rightarrow\infty$ in Theorem \ref{thm:introduction} can be replaced by $J_{\min}\rightarrow\infty$ and is the sufficient and necessary condition for $\hat z$ to have a vanishing error.
 Theorem \ref{thm:introduction} also immediately indicates a sharp threshold of the exact recovery.
 When $J_{\min}\geq (1+\epsilon) \log n$ for any constant $\epsilon>0$, $\hat z$ achieves the exact recovery (i.e., $\ell(\hat z,z^*)=0$) with high probability.
-When $J_{\min}\leq (1+\epsilon) \log n$ for any constant $\epsilon>0$, $\hat z$ fails to achieve the exact recovery with constant probability, i.e., $\pbr{\ell(\hat z,z^*)\neq 0}\geq c$ for some constant $c>0$.
+When $J_{\min}\leq (1-\epsilon) \log n$ for any constant $\epsilon>0$, $\hat z$ fails to achieve the exact recovery with constant probability, i.e., $\pbr{\ell(\hat z,z^*)\neq 0}\geq c$ for some constant $c>0$.

-The most related work in literature is \cite{abbe2020entrywise} that considers a very special setting where the network has two equal-sized communities and $p=a(\log n)/n, q=b(\log n)/n$ with fixed constants $a,b$.
-The spectral clustering procedure studied in \cite{abbe2020entrywise} has a simple form: it only utilizes the second leading eigenvector of the adjacency matrix and partitions the network using signs of coordinates.
-Under this setting, \cite{abbe2020entrywise} proves the spectral clustering achieves an optimal exponential rate.
-However, the procedure, result, and proof technique of \cite{abbe2020entrywise} are limited to this special setting and cannot be extended to even slightly more general cases such as that the network has two imbalanced communities or $p,q$ are of a smaller order of $(\log n)/n$.
+The most related work in the literature is \cite{abbe2020entrywise}.
+As mentioned earlier, \cite{abbe2020entrywise} considers a very special setting where the network has two equal-sized communities and $p=a(\log n)/n, q=b(\log n)/n$ with fixed constants $a,b$ and its results cannot be extended to even slightly more general cases.
 On the contrary, our results hold for general SBMs and cover the setting of \cite{abbe2020entrywise} as a special case.
 Other closely related papers including \cite{loffler2019optimality, abbe2022lp, zhang2022leaveone} obtain exponential error bounds for spectral clustering under Gaussian and sub-Gaussian mixture models.
 However, they rely heavily on Gaussianity and sub-Gaussianity of data.
-Direct application of their results to networks or other binary data can only lead to trivial upper bounds.
+Direct application of their results to networks or to other binary data can only lead to trivial upper bounds.